DOI-BLM/requests-arcgis-auth/README.md

 ----------

 This module provides python requests authentication handlers for the Esri ArcGIS Server and Portal products.
+The purpose is to authenticate a user to obtain authorized access to protected data and functions in the Esri REST API.
+There are endless use cases to automate business or IT administrative workflows... here are a few examples:
+1) Automate user management (creating/removing users or modifying users roles/permissions)
+2) Automate service publishing
+3) Completing geospatial data analysis (for protected services)

-This supports the current deployment models:
+This module supports the current deployment models:

 * Proprietary Esri ArcGIS for Server and Portal Token Authentication.
 * 'Web-tier' authentication using Kerberos or NTLM (Microsoft Integrated Windows Authentication)